bscan/PerlNavigator/README.md

 # Perl Navigator Language Server
-Extension for Perl that includes syntax checking, perlcritic, and code navigation.
+Provides syntax checking, autocompletion, perlcritic, code navigation, hover for Perl.

 Implemented as a Language Server using the Microsoft LSP libraries along with Perl doing the syntax checking and parsing.